Umm Bab: Infrastructure

 The Umm Bab Coastal Center was opened in May 2017 by The Ministry of Interior's General Directorate of Coasts and Borders Security.
 Included within this center is a seaport, administrative buildings, and a boat maintenance shop.
 It is intended to serve as the primary coastguard station for the directorate's Western District.

+Multiple police patrols are stationed in the area to protect the industry.
+This is for an initiative to implement better safety for campers and ensure they do not go to places which are closed off.

 Industry

 Umm Bab is one of only two sites in Qatar from which large quantities of limestone and clay can be easily excavated, the other site being Umm Salal.
 Furthermore, north of Umm Bab is massive quantities of silica sand, which is used in the blending of cement and in construction.
 In 1965, the government capitalized on Umm Bab's rich natural resources by headquartering the Qatar National Cement Company in the area, approximately 8 km north from the village of Umm Bab.
 This decision also served as an impetus to develop Qatar's western region.

 The first processing of cement took place in 1969, and the factory received its water supply from Rawdat Rashed and its oil supply from Dukhan.